An Incremental Unified Framework for Small Defect Inspection: Problem Formulation

 where $\hat{x}$ is the reconstructed features, $\theta$ is the network parameter, and $f_r(\cdot)$ is the reconstruction network.
 Combining Eq.~\eqref{recon} and our framework, this process is redefined as:

 where $n \in [ 1,N ]$.

-Under Eq.~\eqref{mtrecon}, small defect inspection is also notably susceptible to catastrophic forgetting, as shown in Fig.~\ref{problems} (A-1) and (A-2).
-Unlike other incremental learning tasks, small defect inspection requires the reconstruction of normal features, necessitating the decoding of spatial information from multiple channels.
+In such task pipelines, we notice that small defect inspection is also notably susceptible to catastrophic forgetting, as shown in Fig.~\ref{problems} (A-1) and (A-2).
+Unlike other incremental learning tasks, small defect inspection requires the reconstruction of normal features, necessitating the decoding of semantic information from multiple channels.
 Without the rehearsal of the old category, the features of the new category will modify and occupy the original feature channel, resulting in semantic conflicts in space, as shown in Fig.~\ref{problems}.

-Intuitively, our objective is to reorganize distinct categories of features into their respective channels, all the while avoiding any potential semantic conflicts.
+Intuitively, our objective is to reorganize distinct categories of features into their respective channels, while avoiding any potential semantic conflicts.
 Nevertheless, within our framework, the task of establishing meaningful semantic relationships between these diverse categories presents a considerable challenge.